LLNL/RAJA/docs/sphinx/feature/nested.rst

       });

-Here the developer is supplies the following
+Here the developer supplies the following

 * Capture type - [=] or [&]